 Now, you may be curious about the PMBOK knowledge areas and how they are grouped.
 You might wonder if there is any relationship between knowledge areas or between knowledge areas and process groups.

 Let’s discuss them as well.

 PMBOK knowledge areas categorize processes with similar knowledge characteristics.

 For instance, assume that you are developing your project plan.

 Next is the monitoring and controlling process.
-Here, control cost is the process to control the project costs.
+Here, control cost is the process of controlling the project costs.

-Let’s take a look at the processes of estimate costs, determine budget, and control cost.
+Let’s take a look at the processes of estimate costs, determine budget, and control costs.

 Do you see anything that these processes have in common?

-Therefore, these processes are under the cost management knowledge area of the PMBOK Guide, even though they belong to different process groups.
+Because they share common characteristics, these processes fall under the cost management knowledge area of the PMBOK Guide, even though they belong to different process groups.

 - Plan quality process